open-policy-agent/regal/docs/language-server.md

 Also note that not all clients (i.e. editors) may support all features of a language server!
 See the [editor support](./editor-support.md) page for information about Regal support in different editors.

-## Community

-If you'd like to discuss the Regal's language server, or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community [Slack](https://inviter.co/styra)!